 - 1. Go to the Groups & Configs tab and select your desired group. - 2.
-Click Edit Policies. - Select ThinOS 9.x from the drop down list.
-The Configuration Control | ThinOS window is displayed. - 4.
-Click the Standard tab or the Advanced tab . - 5.
-Expand Privacy & Security. - 6.
-Click Account Privileges. - 7.
-Click the Enable Admin Mode slider switch if you want to enable the Administrator mode.
+Click Edit Policies. - 3.
+Select ThinOS 9.x from the drop down list.

+The Configuration Control | ThinOS window is displayed.

+- 4. Click the ${\bf Standard}$ tab or the ${\bf Advanced}$ tab . - 5.
+Expand Privacy & Security. - Click Account Privileges. - Click the Enable Admin Mode slider switch if you want to enable the Administrator mode.
 When enabled, you must specify the Admin username and password. - 8.
 From the Privilege Level drop-down list, select a privilege level-None, Customize, or High.

 When you set the user privilege to Customize, you can manually select the options that you want to enable or disable in the ThinOS system menu.
-In ThinOS 9.1.4097 and ThinOS 9.1.4234, DHCP and Granular Control of Peripherals options are added.
-The DHCP option is only available after you enable Network Setup and Granular Control of Peripherals option is only available after you enable Peripherals.
+The DHCP option is only available after you enable Network Setup and Granular Control of Peripherals option is only available after you enable Peripherals.Granular Control of Troubleshooting option is only available after you enable Troubleshooting.